Generic Name: quetiapine (kwe TYE a peen)

 Some people have thoughts about suicide while taking quetiapine.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

-Quetiapine is not approved for use in older adults with dementia-related conditions.
+Quetiapine is not approved for use in older adults with dementia-related psychosis.

 Before taking this medicine